Could You Be Affected by the Electoral Roll Data Breach?

 40 million

-What do we know about the Electoral Roll data breach claim?
+What do we know about the Electoral Roll data breach?

 • The Electoral Commission has been formally reprimanded by the Information Commissioners Office (ICO) for its security failures.